 Other installation accessories, including secondary display consoles, are described on the Davis System Accessories page.

-ISS and console units
+Alternative ISS units

 - 6334OV – ISS for agriculture: This is a standard VP2 ISS (part 6322OV) that is supplied factory fitted with two extra options – a solar sensor and a Daytime-only fan shield (see further below for details of both of these extra parts).
 These makes the 6334 ISS especially suitable for use in many agricultural applications since the solar sensor provides added information about growing conditions and allows ET calculations, while the DFARS shield provides more accurate temperature data.
 The 6334 ISS is therefore an ideal partner to a Connect unit for remote field installations.
 The 6334 unit is also a cost-effective way to buy this particular mix of sensors and has the added advantage that the fan unit is factory fitted, so saving installation time;